 3. Being in awe of our Indian Army Heroes by visiting the Kargil War Memorial

 We can't even begin to explain the goosebumps and the sense of patriotism we felt at this sacred haven.
-The Kargil War memorial is built in honour of our war heroes who laid their precious lives in the Indo-Pak war.
+The Kargil War memorial is built in honor of our war heroes, who laid their precious lives in the Indo-Pak war.
 You must also watch the documentary they showcase.
 We were in tears and just so proud and humbled.
 It's an experience of a lifetime.
 You could get some souvenirs and also send yourself a postcard from here.

 4. Including Turtuk in your itinerary